curationexperts/uv_manifest_demo/README.md

+# For examples comparing deployed dlp-lux with local manifests
-# Start a web server
+## Start a web server
 In the directory where you have these examples, run a server on `localhost:3002`:
 ```bash
 ruby -rwebrick -e 'WEBrick::HTTPUtils::DefaultMimeTypes["json"]="application/json";WEBrick::HTTPServer.new(Port: 3002, DocumentRoot: Dir.pwd, RequestCallback: Proc.new{|req,res| res["Access-Control-Allow-Origin"] = "*" }).start'
 ```

-# Start your Application Server
+## Start your Application Server
 I usually run my Curate application on `localhost:3000` and my Lux application on `localhost:3001`, so the links below are for a Lux application on `localhost:3001`.
 * `bundle exec rails s -p 3001`

-# Change IIIF server in ENV
+## Change IIIF server in ENV
 In the `env.development` file of your local Lux application, use the following
 ```
 IIIF_MANIFEST_URL=http://localhost:3002/concern/curate_generic_works/